avertrees/back-end-api/README.md

 rails s #to run the server
 `

-The instructions for the back-end of this app are [here](https://github.com/avertrees/back-end-api).
+The instructions for the front-end of this app are [here](https://github.com/avertrees/module-3-front-end).
 You'll need to clone/fork both repositories and change the fetch URLs if you want to change the API.
 Otherwise, the app will make calls to Heroku.